- Home

 Pet Insurance covers the cost of many common pet health conditions.
 Prepare for the unexpected by getting a quote from top pet insurance providers.

-The prognosis for mild and localized lymphedema depends on the cause and if there are any underlying disorders.
-If your dog has been diagnosed with generalized lymphedema, the prognosis is considered “guarded” and must be watched to see if your dog will go into remission.
+For example, if your dog has been diagnosed with generalized lymphedema, the prognosis is considered ‘guarded’ and must be watched to see if your dog will go into remission.

 Since there are many possible causes of secondary lymphedema, recovery depends on the other conditions and how severe your dog’s lymphatic system has been affected.
 Your veterinarian will give you advice and instructions on how to care for your dog during this time.